nida78/wp-wiki-tooltip/README.md

 * Setup at least one wanted Wiki base and several other options at a backend page
 * Integrate the Wiki tooltip using shortcodes in Posts and Pages
-* shortcodes can be created by a [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin
+* Shortcodes can be created by a [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin

 # Frequently Asked Questions